 - Whitney Young

 All other programs are in the Choice Programs category.

 Once you know which high school programs to which you're eligible to apply to, you can start researching those individual programs in more detail.

 Admissions Screenings are events that are required by some high school programs as part of the ninth-grade application process.
-These consist of admissions exams, auditions/portfolio reviews, information sessions, and interviews, as well as the submission of essays and teacher recommendations.
+These are auditions/portfolios for Fine & Performing Arts programs.

 - Families who apply online will schedule their admissions screening appointments via the RSVP function in their GoCPS account.

 - Families who apply via paper will follow the instructions on the paper application regarding their appointments.